PhantomShift/nekotatsu/README.md

 If you don't plan on using the tool again any time soon, make sure to run `nekotatsu clear` to remove any files nekotatsu downloaded/generated from `nekotatsu update`.

+> Do note there's a high chance that even if the conversion succeeds, the manga entry behaves strangely in the Kotatsu app;
+> in that case, you will likely need to migrate (which must be done one-by-one) or fix (which may not work depending on how it's implemented)
+> the manga.
+Please *do not* report any issues you face from using this tool to Kotatsu or their devs,
+> as they have no involvement with this project.

 ## Whitelisting/Blacklisting

 You may choose to filter which manga get converted with either a blacklist or a whitelist.